NikhilK2228/test/README.md

 # test
-test repo for git command first time
+test repo for git command first time.  rying to do something